Zappingsbrew/autocomber/README.md

 # F.A.Q.

-## I edited an autocomb but all my changes dissapeared??
+## I edited an autocomb but all my changes disappeared?

 Autocombs are automatically generated.
 Every comb is wiped and re-generated whenever you load Autocomb.ini.
 You're not supposed to edit the generated files by hand.